uderbashi/GTU_Thesis_LaTeX_Template/README.md

-# GTU_Thesis_LaTeX_Template
+# Gebze Technical University Thesis: LaTeX Template

-This a student-made template following the thesis template guidelines of Gebze Technical University
+This a student-made template following the thesis template guidelines of Gebze Technical University.